MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  This policy lets users compare the prices of a product they are looking at, get coupons or rebates from the website they're on, or auto-apply coupons during checkout.
+  This policy lets users compare the prices of a product they are looking at, get coupons or rebates from the website they're on, auto-apply coupons and help checkout faster using autofill data.

-If you enable or don't configure this policy, shopping features such as price comparison, coupons and rebates will be automatically applied for retail domains.
+If you enable or don't configure this policy, shopping features such as price comparison, coupons, rebates and express checkout will be automatically applied for retail domains.
 Coupons for the current retailer and prices from other retailers will be fetched from a server.

-If you disable this policy shopping features such as price comparison, coupons and rebates will not be automatically found for retail domains.
+If you disable this policy shopping features such as price comparison, coupons, rebates and express checkout will not be automatically found for retail domains.

 Starting in version 90.0.818.56, the behavior of the messaging letting users know that there is a coupon, rebate, price comparison or price history available on shopping domains is also done through a horizontal banner below the address bar.
 Previously this messaging was done on the address bar.